smo0ths/UE4CommOpti/README.md

 sg.EffectsQuality=0
 sg.FoliageQuality=0

-In sandstorms GameUserSettings.ini set value to 800 or what you want
+In sandstorms GameUserSettings.ini set to what you want

 ("r.Streaming.PoolSize", (Value=800,bModified=True)

+Oh do i miss a console..

 ; end ;